 Mindfulness isn’t a new thing.
 It has origins in the contemplative traditions of Asia, especially Hinduism and Buddhism.
 The practice has always been with us and is more readily available to us when we practice the techniques on a daily basis.
 Practicing mindfulness helps to train your brain to be more aware and alert.
 It helps to stay in the present moment right where “Life” exists.
-Mindfulness helps to remodel the physical structure of your brain.
+Mindfulness helps to re-model the physical structure of your brain.

-Our Top 5 Quick Mindfulness Techniques
+My Top 5 Quick Mindfulness Techniques

 1. Morning Journal Routine

-Morning Journals are a quick few words plan, stream of conscious writing, done first thing in the morning.
+Morning Journals are a quick "few words" plan, stream of conscious writing, done first thing in the morning.
 There is no right or wrong way to do this – Keeping a Morning Journal isn’t a high art.
 They are not even real “writing.”
 They are just about anything and everything that crosses your mind.
 The practice of creating a Morning Journal provokes, clarifies, comforts and prioritizes the long day that feels short and most importantly fun to begin.

 2. Feed Your Plants